AkankshaNarula/YourDoc/README.md

 The pixel accuracy metrics further confirm the model's precision:

-Our DeepLabV3 implementation achieves exceptional tuberculosis segmentation performance with several key advantages:
+The DeepLabV3 implementation achieves exceptional tuberculosis segmentation performance with several key advantages:
 - **High IoU Score**: 0.94 on the validation set indicates precise localization of tuberculosis manifestations
 - **Excellent Pixel Accuracy**: >97% accuracy in pixel-level classification demonstrates the model's reliability